Alaska State Flag

 History of the Alaska Flag

-The Alaska State Flag features a dark blue field with eight gold stars in the shape of the "big dipper."
-The North star (the eighth star) is larger than the other seven stars.
+The Alaska State Flag features a dark blue background with eight gold stars in the shape of the "big dipper."
+The North Star (the eighth star) is larger than the other seven stars.
 The "Big Dipper" is an asterism (a popular known pattern of a group of stars) in the constellation of Ursa Major.
-The blue color represents the sky, sea and lakes as well as Alaska's wildflowers and the stars represent the Ursa Major constellation which is a symbol of strength, with the North Star representing Alaska, the Northernmost state.
-It was also stated that the North Star represents "the ever-constant star for the mariner, the explorer, hunter, trapper, prospector, woodsman, and the surveyor."
+The Alaska State Flag was designed by a 13 year old, named Benny Benson after a contest was held to design the flag in 1927.
+Benson earned a scholarship and a watch for his winning design.
+The blue color was chosen to represent the sky, sea, and lakes as well as Alaska's wildflowers, especially the forget-me-not flower.
+The stars represent the Ursa Major constellation which is a symbol of strength, while the North Star represents that Alaska is the Northernmost state in the Union.

-Alaska is a state that is located in the Northwest corner of North America.
-It is the largest state of the United States of America and shares borders with Canada, Beaufort Sea, Arctic Ocean, Bering Sea, Chukchi Sea, Pacific Ocean, and Gulf of Alaska.
-It is one of the few states that does not touch any other state.
-The capital of Alaska is Juneau and the biggest city is called Anchorage.
-Despite being the largest state, Alaska is the least populated state.
-Alaska is derived from "Aleyska" which translates as "Great Land" and is also referred to as "The Last Frontier" due to the large areas of land that it is home to that haven't been charted or explored and because of its opportunities.
-It is also known as "Land of the Midnight Sun" because for two months during the summer, the sun does not set in the Northernmost part of Alaska.
+Alaska is located in the Northwest corner of North America.
+It is the largest state of the United States by land mass and shares borders with Canada, the Beaufort Sea, the Arctic Ocean, the Bering Sea, the Chukchi Sea, the Pacific Ocean, and the Gulf of Alaska.
+It is one of only two states that do not border any other state.
+The capital of Alaska is Juneau and the largest city is Anchorage.
+Despite being the largest state by land mass, Alaska has the smallest population.